Deconstructing the Lies About the Legitimate Nation of Israel

 Sponsored by Aish: In 355 BCE, the Jews celebrated their successful defeat of Haman’s anti-Semitic mobs, an event we commemorate today with the Purim holiday.We read the Megillah (Scroll of Esther), dress up in costumes, and celebrate how the Jews of Persia narrowly escaped annihilation, thanks to the bravery of Esther and Mordechai.
 In Shushan, the Persian capital, however, the battle...

-Deconstructing the Lies About the Legitimate and Sovereign Nation of Israel
+Deconstructing the Lies About the Legitimate Nation of Israel

 Archives